honzamach/msms/doc/_pages/manual_usage.rst

 customizations to suit your management goals.
 Use inventory file to quickly assign roles to your servers.

-You may need to install additional existing third-party role from any |tool_git|
+You may need to install additional existing third-party roles from any |tool_git|
 repository::

     $ make role-install ROLE_URL=https://github.com/honzamach/ansible-role-cleanup.git ROLE_NAME=honzamach.cleanup